Stochastic Forward-Backward Deconvolution: Training Diffusion Models with Finite Noisy Datasets: Empirical Study

 \subsection{Performance Comparison}

-We compare SFBD with several representative models designed for training on noisy images, as shown in \cref{tb:performance_compare}.
-SURE-Score \citep{AaliAKT2023} and EMDiffusion \citep{BaiWCS2024} are diffusion-based frameworks that utilize Stein’s unbiased risk estimate and the expectation-maximization (EM) method, respectively, to address general inverse problems.
-AmbientDiffusion \citep{DarasSDGDK2023} solves similar problems by modifying the denoising loss \eqref{eq:denoiser_loss}, requiring a denoiser to restore further corrupted samples.
-TweedieDiffusion \citep{DarasDD2024} implements the original consistency loss in \cref{eq:consistency_loss}.
+In \cref{tb:performance_compare}, we compare SFBD with representative models for training on noisy images.
+SURE-Score \citep{AaliAKT2023} and EMDiff \citep{BaiWCS2024} tackle general inverse problems using Stein’s unbiased risk estimate and expectation-maximization, respectively.
+TweedieDiffusion \citep{DarasDD2024} applies the original consistency loss from \cref{eq:consistency_loss}, while \citet{DarasCD25} introduce TweedieDiff+ with a simplified implementation that improves performance.
 Following the experimental setup of \citet{BaiWCS2024}, images are corrupted by adding independent Gaussian noise with a standard deviation of $\sigma_\zeta = 0.2$ to each pixel after rescaling pixel values to $[-1, 1]$.
 For reference, we also include results for models trained on clean images ($\sigma_\zeta = 0$).
 In cases with pretraining, the models are initially trained on 50 clean images randomly sampled from the training datasets.
 For all results presented in this work, the same set of 50 sampled images is used.

-As shown in \cref{tb:performance_compare}, SFBD produces images of significantly higher quality than all baselines, as further illustrated by the denoised images in \cref{fig:model_benchmark_visual} by evaluating the backward SDE starting from a noisy image in the training dataset.
-Notably, on CelebA, SFBD achieves performance comparable to DDIM, which is trained on clean images. \cref{tb:performance_compare} also shows that while TweedieDiffusion benefits from pretraining, its results remain inferior to SFBD.
-In fact, we observe that the original consistency loss \eqref{eq:consistency_loss} provides limited performance improvement after pretraining; the FID begins to degrade shortly after the consistency loss is applied.
+As shown in \cref{tb:performance_compare}, SFBD consistently produces higher-quality images than all baselines except TweedieDiff+, with further visual evidence provided in \cref{fig:model_benchmark_visual}, where denoised samples are generated by evaluating the backward SDE from noisy training images.
+Notably, on CelebA, SFBD achieves performance comparable to DDIM trained entirely on clean data.
+While TweedieDiff benefits from pretraining, its performance remains inferior to SFBD.
+In fact, we observe that the original consistency loss \eqref{eq:consistency_loss} yields only limited improvement post-pretraining, with FID scores deteriorating soon after the loss is applied.
+TweedieDiff+, which adopts a simplified version of the consistency loss, outperforms SFBD when only a very limited amount of clean data is available, likely due to overfitting during our model’s pretraining.
+However, this effect diminishes as more clean data is introduced, allowing SFBD to surpass TweedieDiff+, as shown in \cref{fig:TweedieDiffPlus_vs_SFBD}.
+We attribute this to SFBD’s more stable fine-tuning via the score-matching loss, which avoids the additional constraints imposed by consistency-based methods.